kazcare/cheesy-cheese/README.md

 * I confirmed that colours and fonts are readable.

-* I used lighthouse option the Google Chrome Dev Tools to verify the website integrity.
-Folowing is the screenshot of the report I got from lighthouse.
+* I used the lighthouse option in the Google Chrome Dev Tools to verify the website integrity.
+Following is the screenshot of the report.

 <img src="docs/lighthouse-report.png">